open-edge-platform/virtual-edge-node/edge-node-simulator/README.md

 Additionally, the repo contains the Edge Infrastructure Manager End-to-End Integration Tests which are used as sanity tests to evaluate a new release.

+> [!NOTE]
+> EN-SIM is intended solely for testing purposes and should not be used in a production environment.
+> Please ensure that it is used only in controlled, non-production scenarios.

 ## Features

 This sub-repository is designed to provide mechanisms to experiment with Infrastructure Manager